PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ### Explanation of access
 Access to connected accounts is enforced at the step-level within workflows and is designed with security and control in mind.
 Below is a breakdown of the operations that are allowed.

 When you connect an account in Pipedream, you are the owner of that connected account, and you always have full access.
-You can,
+You can:
 - Manage access
 - Delete
 - Reconnect